 - ½ cup raw macadamia nuts

-- Once chocolate is hardened, break into smaller pieces, share with loved ones, and savor every bite!
+- Once chocolate is hardened, break into smaller pieces and enjoy.

-- NOTE 2: You could also add dried dark cherries or orange zest to this recipe…it would be bomb!
+- NOTE: You could add dried fruit or orange zest to this recipe.
+Customize it to your liking.

 - Heat proof bowl